Trevor-akshay/gps-fix/README.md

 Speed up Satellite fix for GPS on Android
 Hello guys!I have heard lof of us face gps issues with  Android  so i have found a way to fix this issue easily just follow the steps carefully

+This trick not only to speedup the satelite fixing.
+Some also found that it increase the reception (strong signal even during cloudy, light raining, and inside building's window).
+I am one of this case .

 Requirements:

 Rooted Device